awslabs/aws-lambda-web-adapter/examples/bun-graphql-zip/README.md

 2. See the results in the right panel
 3. Explore the API documentation using the "Docs" button

-Try this sample subscription query to test streaming:
+Try this sample query to test:

 ```graphql
 query {